 The third layer in the funnel represents community dialogues, where Customers are educating themselves about products, researching reviews and comments, and participating in discussion forums, the Idea Exchange, or Chatter groups.

 Ultimately these dialogues result in a transactional 1:1 customer experience that involves accepting a quote, signing an agreement, renewing a subscription, submitting a payment, or any number of transactions.

-A well-balanced customer experience architecture will funnel their customers through all 4 of these major channels.
+A well-balanced customer experience architecture will funnel their customers through all 4 stages of the funnel.

 iDialogue is the transaction layer in this architecture.

 Transactions tend to be document-centric, but may also include payment processing and intake forms.
 Much of the compliance, regulatory, and governance requirements tend to occur at the transaction layer.